Daniela Tamayo Sizzles In A Maroon String Bikini, Shows Off Peachy Posterior On Instagram

-Colombian fitness model Daniela Tamayo, who is famous on Instagram for posting her skin-baring snaps every week, recently took to her page and wowed her fans with a racy, beach snapshot.
+Colombian fitness model Daniela Tamayo, who is famous on Instagram for posting her skin-baring snaps every week, recently took to her page and wowed fans with a racy beach snapshot.

-In the picture, which was uploaded on Wednesday, April 8, Daniela could be seen rocking a barely-there, maroon string bikini.
-To spice things up, she lied on the sand with her back turned toward the camera, a move which allowed her to put her pert derriere and long, sexy legs on full display as she soaked up the sun.
-That’s not all, but she also showed off a glimpse of sideboob to tease her legions of admirers.
+In the picture, which was uploaded on Wednesday, April 8, Daniela could be seen rocking a barely-there maroon string bikini.
+To spice things up, she lay on the sand with her back turned toward the camera, a move which allowed her to put her pert derriere and long, sexy legs on full display as she soaked up the sun.
+She also showed off a glimpse of sideboob to tease her legions of admirers.

-Staying true to form, Daniela sported a full face of makeup but chose subtle shades in keeping with the daytime, outdoor photoshoot.
+Staying true to form, Daniela sported a full face of makeup but chose subtle shades in keeping with the daytime, outdoor photo shoot.
 The application featured foundation, nude blush, a thin coat of mascara and nude lipstick.
-She wore her slightly damp, blond tresses down and allowed them to fall over her back.
+She wore her slightly damp, blonde tresses down and allowed them to fall over her back.

-In terms of accessories, she kept it very simple by only opting for two delicate bracelets, while to strike a pose, she turned her face away from the camera, closed her eyes, and flashed her beautiful smile which melted many hearts, as indicated in the comments section.
+In terms of accessories, she kept it very simple by only opting for two delicate bracelets.
+To strike a pose, Daniela turned her face away from the camera, closed her eyes, and flashed her beautiful smile, which melted many hearts as indicated in the comments section.

 The model wrote a caption in Spanish, and according to a Google translation, she stated that she needs to go to the beach for some sun, water, and palm trees, which shows that the picture was a throwback.
-She also informed her fans that her sexy bikini was from the Medellín-based online retailer, Coconut Swimsuits.
+She also informed her fans that her sexy bikini was from the Medellín-based online retailer Coconut Swimsuits.

-Within a day of going live, and as of the writing of this article, the picture has amassed more than 9,800 likes, while fans also flocked to the comments section and awarded the snap with 200 messages in which they showered the model with numerous compliments.
+Within a day of going live, and as of the writing of this article, the picture has amassed more than 9,800 likes, while fans also flocked to the comments section and awarded the snap with 200 messages in which they showered Daniela with compliments.

 “Excellent!!!
 That’s a beautiful photo and you look amazing!
 Have a great day,” one of her fans commented on the snap.